FedeCasper/EntregaFinalRouyereFederico/README.md

 This project uses Firestore ( Firebase ) as its database.
 Ensure you have an account on Firebase and follow these steps:

-1. To set up Firebase for your project, make sure to replace the placeholder values in the firebaseConfig object with your actual Firebase credentials.
+1. To set up Firebase for your project, make sure to replace the placeholder values in the `firebaseConfig` object with your actual Firebase credentials.
 You can obtain these credentials from your Firebase project settings in the `Firebase Console`.
-Replace `firebasecongif` with your API key, authentication domain, project ID, storage bucket, messaging sender ID, and app ID to ensure a secure and functional connection to Firebase services.
    ```bash
    const firebaseConfig = {
    apiKey: "YOUR_API_KEY",